 In a context where sales teams are overwhelmed with unqualified leads, knowing how to distinguish a hot prospect from a mere curious visitor becomes a decisive competitive advantage.
-A hot prospect shows clear buying signals: they visit your pricing pages, download your case studies, and reply to your emails within 24 hours.
+A hot prospect displays clear buying signals: they visit your pricing pages, download your case studies, and reply to your emails within 24 hours.
 But you still need to know how to detect these signals, interpret them correctly, and act at the right time with the right message.

 What is a Hot Prospect?